Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 2: Recognizing task failures in human-robot interaction research

-While it falls outside the scope of this review, we note that there is also extensive work on error correction, both for human and robot errors.
+While it falls outside the scope of this review, extensive work exists on error correction, both for human and robot errors.
 Examples of strategies employed in an HRI context are humor \cite{green2022s}, multi-robot collaboration \cite{reig2021flailing}, or narrative \cite{frederiksen2022robot}.
-These corrections have the potential to result in better interactions than when there was no error in the first place \cite{cuadra2021my}.
-For robots to be able to correct errors, however, they first need to be able to detect that there is an error.
-We propose using humans as sensors to potentiate this process.
+These corrections can result in better interactions than when there was no error in the first place \cite{cuadra2021my}.
+For robots to correct errors, however, they first need to be able to \textit{identify} an error: leveraging human social cues provides new avenues to achieve this.

-The work mentioned above positively hints at what we propose: robots can harness available social information through a variety of technical approaches to determine the success of their current performance, and adjust their own behavior to better perform their given tasks.